umts/aggressive-epsilon/README.md

 + `GET /item_types`

   This endpoint returns a collection of types of items which can be reserved.
-Each item type object has a name, as well as a list of item objects.
-Each item object has a name.
+  Each item type object has a name, as well as a list of item objects and their names.
+  Each item type object also has an `allowed_keys` field, which lists the keys which the items' metadata may contain.
+See `update_item` for details.

   Example response: